 eBook distribution is the process by which you can make your eBook available on online retail platforms for download and reading.
 Distribution of eBooks can be made possible by the online retails platforms, or through eBook aggregators, or by using both.

 There are numerous online retail platforms and aggregators available to distribute your eBook.
-Before we dive into it, there are a few essential factors needed before you self-publish an eBook and distribute it.
+Before we dive into it, there are a few essential factors needed before you decide to self-publish is pricing an eBook and distribute it.
 The factors include: